Frequently asked questions about Cloud Manager SaaS

 What data or metadata is stored by the Connector that’s deployed in the VPC/VNet?

 The Connector/Cloud Manager has not changed.
 It’s storing the same data that it did in the previous release.
-It only holds metadata required to manage resources and processes within your public cloud environments, such as deploying and managing Cloud Volumes ONTAP, enabling Cloud Backup Service, deploying and using Cloud Compliance, and more (see the Learn about Connectors page for the complete list of services).
+It only holds metadata required to manage resources and processes within your public cloud environments, such as deploying and managing Cloud Volumes ONTAP, enabling Cloud Backup, deploying and using Cloud Data Sense, and more (see the Learn about Connectors page for the complete list of services).

 What are the data and metadata paths?